About the Department

 - population genetics; biodiversity and bioconservation

-Over the past decade, the Department has developed into a centre of excellence particularly with respect to the marine related sciences, and a considerable proportion of our research work concerns marine environmental resources, and requires extensive field work and specialised techniques such as scientific diving.
+Over the past decade, the Department has developed into a centre of excellence particularly with respect to the marine biological sciences, and a considerable proportion of the research work concerns marine environmental resources, and requires extensive field work and specialised techniques.

-The Department is currently going through a period of rapid development and we expect to increase the number of available courses, and our teaching and research facilities.
+The Department is currently going through a period of expansion and we expect to increase the number of available courses, and enhance teaching and research facilities.